The rundown on 2019’s 9 best single jogging strollers, and how to choose the one that’s right for you.

 The best: Thule’s Urban Glide 2 offers important safety features: a wrist strap, a reflective band on the wheels and canopy, and a hand brake.
 (Always use the wrist strap.)
 Plus, it has lots of storage space.

 Is it for you?
-If you’re a serious jogger looking for a heavy-duty jogging stroller that can also be used for regular strolling, this is the jogging stroller for you.Click here to see today's price of the Urban Glide 2 on Amazon
+If you’re a serious jogger looking for a heavy-duty jogging stroller that can also be used for regular strolling, this is the jogging stroller for you.Click here to see today's price for the Urban Glide 2 on Amazon

 BOB’s runner-up stroller, the Revolution Flex, is similar to its Pro version in all but two ways: Its colour options and its hand brakes.
 Like the Revolution Pro, the Flex is a safe, sturdy jogging stroller perfect for use on all terrains, and good for babies and toddlers who weigh up to seventy pounds.